istro/challenge-1/Readme.md

 ### User guide

+Would work from a file downloaded to your computer.
+Also hosted on github pages - https://istro.github.io/challenge-1

 When opening the file, user is prompted to allow using current location.
 A. that request is denied:
   - user is presented with an input for location, search button is disabled.